 What is the difference between HomeReady and HomePossible?

 First off, HomeReady is offered by Fannie Mae and HomePossible is offered by Freddie Mac.
-They both are somewhat similar programs that allow borrowers to finance a mortgage without making a large down payment.
-However, there are some differences between the two that could affect your mortgage experience.
+They are both similar programs and allow borrowers to finance a mortgage without making a large down payment.
+However, some differences between the two could affect your mortgage experience.

 For example, a borrower’s contribution toward the transaction differs between the two programs.
 HomeReady requires borrowers to contribute a minimum of three percent of the purchase price when buying a multifamily property.
 HomePossible requires no minimum contribution when purchasing a one to four-unit house.